-State incentives for clean energy investment, including the renewable energy investment tax credit10 and state appropriations for the Utility Savings Initiative, are modeled as a reduction in spending on other government services.
+State incentives for clean energy investment, including the renewable energy investment tax credit and state appropriations for the Utility Savings Initiative, are modeled as a reduction in spending on other government services.

 Investment spending was funded, in part, through state incentives.
-Through direct state government appropriations, renewable energy projects received \$597.7 million in tax credits and energy efficiency projects received \$14 million.
-Total government expenditures were \$611.7 million between 2007 and 2016 (Table 2-5).
+Through direct state government appropriations, renewable energy projects received \$1.16 billion in tax credits and energy efficiency projects received \$16.8 million.
+Total government expenditures were \$1.2 billion between 2007 and 2018 (Table 2-5).

 For the purpose of this study, it was assumed that the money the government spent on renewable energy and energy efficiency programs was not spent on other government services.
-Thus, the government programs contributed to the positive investment in renewable energy and energy efficiency of \$10,024.5 million.
+Thus, the government programs contributed to the positive investment in renewable energy and energy efficiency of \$16.9 billion.

-However, the \$611.7 million spent on renewable energy and energy efficiency programs was shifted from what the government could have otherwise spent the money on, creating a minor offset that reduces gross impacts slightly.
+However, the \$1.2 billion spent on renewable energy and energy efficiency programs was shifted from what the government could have otherwise spent the money on, creating a minor offset that reduces gross impacts slightly.
 Section 2.3 includes discussion that illustrates these offsets.

-9 As of 2016, state institutions are only required to report their energy savings biennially, so a full report was not available as in previous years.
-Data from the University of North Carolina system were available for 2016 and were provided to RTI by the USI team.
-Avoided cost numbers were used to estimate total state energy cost savings by assuming the ratio of the UNC system to the total state savings was constant across years.
+estimate total state energy cost savings by assuming the ratio of the UNC system to the total state savings was constant across years.
 To convert sums to 2013 U.S. dollars, we applied inflation multipliers calculated from the CPI-U (see Table A-3).

-This credit expired at the end of 2015.
+&lt;sup>7 This credit expired at the end of 2015.
 Systems installed in 2016 or later will not qualify for this credit.
 Senate Bill 372, signed in April 2015, provides a delayed sunset of the tax credit for projects that meet certain criteria and received pre-approval from the Department of Revenue.